thisisbalu/exception-decoded/_posts/spring/2023-10-08-spring-wsdldefinitionexception.md

 toc: true
 ---

-## Title: String The Bow Tight: Unraveling The Mystery of WsdlDefinitionException in Spring Framework

 Hello, everyone!
 Welcome to our technical blog where we dissect complex issues into simplified solutions.
 Today, we will be focusing on a commonly encountered anomaly with the Spring Framework: WsdlDefinitionException.

 Let's begin by understanding the Spring Framework and WsdlDefinitionException's place within that scope.

-### Spring Framework: A Brief Background:
+## Spring Framework: A Brief Background:

 The [Spring Framework](https://docs.spring.io/spring-framework/docs/3.0.0.M4/reference/html/) is an open-source application framework and inversion of control container for the Java platform.
 It has become popular among Java developers owing to features like dependency injection, simplicity, testability, and loose coupling.

-### WSDL and WsdlDefinitionException
+## WSDL and WsdlDefinitionException

 WSDL, or Web Services Description Language, is an XML format for defining network services as a set of endpoints that operate on messages containing either document-oriented or procedure-oriented information.